Rafael Nadal wins record-extending 14th French Open title with straight-sets victory against Casper Ruud - KESQ

 Rafael Nadal claimed a record-extending 14th title at the French Open as he defeated Norwegian Casper Ruud 6-3 6-3 6-0.

-The Spaniard dominated Sunday’s final as he won 11 consecutive games across the second and third sets to win a 22nd grand slam title — two ahead of rivals Roger Federer and Novak Djokovic at the top of the men’s all-time list.
+The Spaniard dominated Sunday’s final and won 11 consecutive games across the second and third sets to wrap up a 22nd grand slam title — two ahead of Roger Federer and Novak Djokovic at the top of the men’s all-time list.

 The victory also means the 36-year-old Nadal, who won his first French Open title 17 years ago, becomes the oldest men’s singles champion at Roland Garros.